huylequangmsi/Assignment-2/README.md

 ## Introduction

 This repository is created for the Assignment 2 of the Modern Workflow in Data Science.
 The project aims at investigating people's attitude towards working mothers and jobs for immigrants.
 The dataset used in this project is the European Value Study 2017 (**EVS 2017**).
+The dataset can be obtained from [this website](https://search.gesis.org/research_data/ZA7500).

 The repository consists of four Rmarkdown files:

-- master: to import and clean data
+- master: to import, clean data and make batch reports

 - overall_report_with_codes: to analyze overall data and produce a PDF file with codes for statisticians